russkyc/paymongo-sharp/README.md

 // This returns a Source object from the server
 // containing the redirect object(with checkout url) and other info Source sourceResult = await client.Sources.CreateSourceAsync(source);

+// Optionally, you can provide an idempotency key to safely retry the request without creating duplicates Source sourceResultWithIdempotency = await client.Sources.CreateSourceAsync(source, "<idempotency-key>");
 ```

 **Retrieve a Source**